object-oriented-python/object-oriented-programming/doc/source/1_objects.rst

     In [9]: int.__add__(1, a)
     Out[9]: NotImplemented

-Naturally, Python's inbuilt :type:`int` type knows nothing about our new :class:`Polynomial` class, so when we ask it to do the addition, it returns :obj:`NotImplemented`.
-We could, however, tell :class:`Polynomial` how to be added to an :type:`int`, and Python provides a mechanism for this.
+Naturally, Python's inbuilt :class:`int` type knows nothing about our new :class:`Polynomial` class, so when we ask it to do the addition, it returns :obj:`NotImplemented`.
+We could, however, tell :class:`Polynomial` how to be added to an :class:`int`, and Python provides a mechanism for this.
 If the :meth:`__add__` of the left hand operand of `+` returns :obj:`NotImplemented`, then Python tries the reverse addition method, called :meth:`__radd__`, on the right hand